DiscordGuide/discordguide.github.io/content/bots.md

 “What are the types of bots?”
 You might ask, well I gave a rough idea in the server guides but here we’ll go a bit more in-depth.

-  • Interface Bots:
-These are bots that manage channels, add roles, kick people, and make sure people are following rules or allow you to deal with people who aren’t.
+* Interface Bots: These are bots that manage channels, add roles, kick people, and make sure people are following rules or allow you to deal with people who aren’t.

- • Text Bots:
-This breed of bot serves the purpose of posting messages, such as Cleverbot or a bot that replies to commands with a preset message.
+* Text Bots: This breed of bot serves the purpose of posting messages, such as Cleverbot or a bot that replies to commands with a preset message.
 These bots are good for rule channels and having mindless dialogue.

- • Data Bots:
-Data Bots… these bots record and send, or receive and record information.
+* Data Bots: These bots record and send, or receive and record information.
 A bot like these could track people streaming on twitch, updates to a GitHub repo or give you stats on your server on a central site… as well as listing your server as mentioned in the server guides!

 #### Creativity with Bots